glen9527/Java-8-Lambdas-zh/docs/ch2.md

 }
 ```

-the Predicate interface
-Figure 2-2.
-The Predicate interface diagram, generating a boolean from an Object
+<Figures figure="2-2">The Predicate interface diagram, generating a boolean from an Object</Figures>

 Let’s look at another, slightly more complex functional interface example: the BinaryOperator interface, which is shown in Example 2-13.
 This interface takes two arguments and returns a value, all of which are the same type.
 In the code example we’ve used, this type is Long.

 Example 2-13.
 A more complex type inference example